Office of Assessment

 New Hampshire Statewide Assessment System (NHSAS)

-New Hampshire students participate in the NH SAS, the general statewide assessment, for English language arts (ELA), mathematics and science in the following grades and content areas:
+New Hampshire students participate in the NH SAS, the general state assessment, for English language arts (ELA), mathematics and science in the following grades and content areas:

-New Hampshire students in grade 11 participate in the College Board state-provided SAT with Essay, as the general statewide assessment, for English language arts and mathematics.
+New Hampshire students in grade 11 participate in the College Board state-provided SAT School Day with Essay, as the general state assessment, for ELA and mathematics.
+Grade 11 students also take the NH SAS Science assessment.

 Dynamic Learning Maps® (DLM®) Alternate Assessment

 New Hampshire offers the Dynamic Learning Maps Alternate Assessment for students with the most significant disabilities.
-Eligible students are assessed in English Language Arts (ELA), mathematics and science in the following grades and content areas:
+Eligible students are assessed in ELA, mathematics and science in the following grades and content areas:

-• Grades 3-8 and 11 students are assessed in English language arts and mathematics
+- Grades 3-8 and 11 students are assessed in ELA and mathematics

 ACCESS for English Language Learners (ELLs)® and Alternate ACCESS